ResearchApril 2026

 Cost Per Deal

-Non recourse structures are more expensive still.
-Additional legal provisions negotiated per deal, advance rates drop to 20 to 35%, and for smaller interests the legal cost can approach the loan amount.
+Non recourse structures cost more still.
+Extra legal provisions per deal, advance rates drop to 20 to 35%, and for smaller interests the legal cost can approach the loan amount.

 Monitoring: Quarterly PDFs and Excel